-- 3029.
-The auditor shall include in the audit documentation8 identified or suspected noncompliance with laws and regulations and: the results of discussion with management and, where applicable, those charged with governance and other parties outside the entity.
-(Ref: Para.
-A3521-A36) - (a) The audit procedures performed, the significant professional judgments made and the conclusions reached thereon; and - (b) The discussions of significant matters related to the non-compliance with management, those charged with governance and others, including how management and, where applicable, those charged with governance have responded to the matter.
+- The auditor shall include in the audit documentation8 identified or suspected noncompliance with laws and regulations and: (Ref: Para.
+A35-A36) - (a) The audit procedures performed, the significant professional judgments made and the conclusions reached thereon; and - (b) The discussions of significant matters related to the non-compliance with management, those charged with governance and others, including how management and, where applicable, those charged with governance have responded to the matter.